swentel/indieweb/README.md

 - https://indieweb.org/Microsub
 - https://indieweb.org/Microsub-spec

-This modules does not expose itself as a microsub server, it mainly allows you to expose the microsub header link.
+This module does not expose itself as a microsub server, it mainly allows you to expose the microsub header link.
-Note that you also need feeds to be enabled, see the Feeds section.

 **Aperture**